 Violence against women and girls, housing and homelessness: A joined up strategy

 Since the first lockdown, we have seen fluctuations in calls and referrals to our services in line with restrictions tightening and easing, acting like a pressure valve on abuse and on survivors’ access to help.
-We anticipate a continuation of this pattern in line with the Government’s roadmap to fully reopening the economy and society.
+July 2021 was the busiest month on our advice line since the pandemic began.

-The Domestic Abuse Bill is expected to reach Royal Assent by the end of April 2021 and contains important measures to address some of the failures we identified in 2019.
-But it was never designed to address the impact of the pandemic on VAWG and the unparalleled number of survivors reaching crisis point and becoming unsafe in their homes in the last year.
+The Domestic Abuse Act reached Royal Assent at the end of April 2021 and contains important measures to address some of the failures we identified in our 2019 report ‘Safe as Houses’.
+But it was never designed to address the impact of the pandemic on VAWG and the unparalleled number of survivors reaching crisis point and becoming unsafe in their homes in the last 18 months.

 Uncertain housing and the fear of homelessness should never be a barrier to a life free from abuse.
 To ensure that women can access safe and secure housing, we are calling on: